benjbaron/one-1/README.txt

 Movement models govern the way nodes move in the simulation.
 They provide coordinates, speeds and pause times for the nodes.
-The basic installation contains 5 movement models: random waypoint, map based movement, shortest path map based movement, map route movement and external movement.
-All models, except external movement, have configurable speed and pause time distributions.
+The basic installation contains, e.g., random waypoint, map based movement, shortest path map based movement, map route movement and external movement.
+All these models, except external movement, have configurable speed and pause time distributions.
 A minimum and maximum values can be given and the movement model draws uniformly distributed random values that are within the given range.
 Same applies for pause times.
 In external movement model the speeds and pause times are interpreted from the given data.

 When a node uses the random waypoint movement model (RandomWaypoint), it is given a random coordinate in the simulation area.
 Node moves directly to the